SENSEI KEN LARKMAN

 Benefits of a small karate school:

 - We are a teaching school.
-Those training at the dojo are being trained not only to learn the essentials of Okinawan Karate-do, but are encouraged to learn how to become teachers in the style of Shōrin-ryū Karate.
+Those training at the dojo are being trained not only to learn the essentials of Okinawan Karate-do, but are encouraged to learn how to become teachers in Shōrin-ryū Karate.

 - Our senior instructor teaches all classes himself.
 Sensei Larkman teaches just about every karate class himself so your children know exactly who will be teaching them.